MailOnline/Reactor/README.md

 ```
 **Note:** The above implementation, is just an example, you are free to use whatever means you prefer.

-The first function `mapToModel` is what allows an object to be created from a `Dictionary`.
-The second function `mapToJSON` is the reverse process.
+The first function `mapToModel` is what allows a model object to be created (JSON ➡️ Model).
+The second function `mapToJSON` is the inverse (Model ➡️ JSON).

 The second step would be: